-EDCS 416 Teaching and Learning for Diverse Young Children (3) Continuation of 415: focuses on the design, implementation, evaluation of meaningful, challenging integrated curriculum that promotes comprehensive developmental and learning outcomes for diverse young children (pK-3).
-Pre: 415 or consent.
+EDCS 416 Early Childhood: Foundations and Curriculum (3) Continuation of 415: focuses on appropriate curriculum for young children.
+Pre: 415.
 (Cross-listed as ITE 416)

 EDCS 433 Interdisciplinary Science Curriculum (3) Conceptual schemes and processes for integrating science curricula within the sciences and with subject areas.
-Methods and models of curricular integration such as interdisciplinary, culturally relevant, place and community-based learning.
-Repeatable one time.
-(Cross-listed as SUST 433)
+Methods, tools, and models of integration.
+Repeatable two times.

 EDCS 440 Curriculum Implications of Multicultural Education (3) Examination of trends, issues, school practices, and program in multicultural education and its related area of study—bilingual-bicultural education.
 (Cross-listed as ITE 440)

 EDCS 450 Methods and Materials in Science (3) Selecting and using methods and materials, demonstrations and simulations, open-ended experimentation, inquiry and discovery, task analysis measurement tools and techniques, activities from various curricula, opportunity for individualized goals and projects.
-Repeatable one time.
-Pre: ITE 323, ITE 404(H), teaching experience; or consent.
+Repeatable two times.
+Pre: ITE 323, ITE 404(H), teaching experience, or consent.

 EDCS 451 Programs for Infants/Toddlers (3) Examination of current theory, research, issues, and models in programs for infants and toddlers, including criteria for evaluation and planning.
-A-F only.
-Pre: (HDFS 230 (or concurrent), HDFS 331 (or concurrent)) with a minimum grade of B-; or consent.
+Pre: FAMR 230 (or concurrent), FAMR 331 (or concurrent), or consent.
 (Cross-listed as SPED 451)

 EDCS 480 Issues in Computer Education (3) Integration of microcomputers into school curriculum and key issues related to microcomputer use in education.
-Pre: LTEC 442 or consent.
+Pre: ETEC 442 or consent.
 (Cross-listed as ITE 480)

 EDCS 494 Problem Solving in Mathematics Education (3) Experiencing and learning to teach heuristics of solving mathematical problems; designing curricula, classroom organization, evaluative measures for problem solving.
-Pre: consent.
+Pre: ITE 324 or ITE 334, and teaching experience in mathematics; or consent.

 EDCS 495 Difficulties in Learning Mathematics (3) Identification, analysis, and remediation of difficulties in learning mathematics.
-Pre: consent.
+Pre: ITE 324 or ITE 334.